bcgov/BC-Policy-Framework-For-GitHub/BC-Open-Source-Development-Employee-Guide/README.md

 # Why do we need this guide?

-Welcome to the BC Government Guide to GitHub.
 This Guide is designed to support our venture into the realm of consuming and contributing code and content to GitHub as a government organization.
 At least initially, the processes for accessing and using GitHub are being managed closely in order to ensure we have a good understanding of the steps and factors necessary for success.
 This Guide will evolve as we learn and gain more experience – and your questions, comments and suggestions are welcome to help it along.
 Feel free to comment via GitHub issues.

 # What is Git Hub and Why are We Using It?